HazardDede/pnp/README.md

 ### 4.4\.
 Dependencies

-By default any pushes will execute in parallel (not completly true) when new incoming data is available.
+By default any pushes will execute in parallel (not completely true) when new incoming data is available.
 But now it would be nice if we could chain pushes together.
-So that the output if one push becomes the input of the next push.
+So that the output of one push becomes the input of the next push.
 The good thing is: Yes we can.

 Back to our example let's assume we want to print out the path to the created file dump after the dump is created.